Finding out your child needs glasses is overwhelming. Then trying to read their prescription?

 If you do have a CYL number you will also have an axis number.

-If you do not see a PD listed on your child's prescription, simply ask your optician; they should have your PD on file.
+*If there is not one listed on your child’s prescription, ask your optician.
+They will have one on file.
 Or you can also measure your PD yourself using our easy measuring tool.

 BINOCULAR pupil-to-pupil measurement.
 Between 42-60 mm for most children